CoolManTheCool/Nova-Engine/README.md

 ## Overview

+Nova Engine is the key component in a project called Ignis, Ingis is a game distrobution platform similar to roblox, while Nova Engine is the game engine behind Ingnis.

-Welcome to Nova Engine, a powerful and modern game development framework built with Vulkan.
-Designed to provide an intuitive and efficient way to create games, this engine allows you to build complex game worlds as if you were snapping together LEGO bricks.
-Featuring an OOP structure, automatic resource loading, and drag-and-drop simplicity, Nova Engine is perfect for both novice and experienced game developers.
+Nova Engine is a powerful and modern game development framework built with Vulkan.
+Designed to provide an intuitive and efficient way to create games, this engine allows you to build complex games with simple controls.
+Featuring an object oriented structure, automatic resource loading, and drag-and-drop simplicity, Nova Engine is perfect for both novice and experienced game developers.

 ## Features